nicbou/timeline-old/README.md

 API URL: `/api/archive`

 Archives are for irregular, manual data imports.
 You upload a file or an archive, and it's turned into new Entries.
 For example, you can use them to import GPS logs, GDPR data exports, email dumps etc.

+Unlike Sources, Archives are only processed once.
+After processing, original archive is preserved.

 New archives can be added directly through the API.
 You can browse the API at `/api/backup`.